sojoner/clj-heavy-hitter/README.md

           (println sorted)
 ```

-For some use cases it makes sense to reset the structure data structures.
+For some use cases it makes sense to reset the data structures.

 ```Clojure
 (reset! hitter (priority-map))